-Gregor Mendel was an Austrian monk who in the 19th century worked out the basic laws of inheritance, even before the term "gene" had been coined.
-In his monastery garden, Mendel performed thousands of crosses with garden peas.
-Mendel explained his results by describing two laws of inheritance that introduced the idea of dominant and recessive traits.
+Gregor Mendel was an Austrian monk in the 19th century who worked out the basic laws of inheritance through experiments with pea plants.
+In his monastery garden, Mendel performed thousands of crosses with pea plants, discovering how characteristics are passed down from one generation to the next — namely, dominant and recessive traits.
 Mendel’s early experiments provided the basis of modern genetics.